The Serious Problems with Texas’ Breath Test Program

 In my last trial, Tarrant County Criminal Court no.2, cause no. 1528525, the State’s expert readily conceded facts about Texas’ breath test program that are unacceptable.

 First, The Texas Department of Public Safety, a law enforcement agency, runs the breath test program for the entire state of Texas.
 The Scientific Director for Texas DPS comes up with the regulations and oversees the program.
 For scientific integrity, a law enforcement agency should never be in charge of forensic, scientific evidence.
 There are no checks and balances in this system.
 Power is very dangerous when it all rests in one body.
 Accordingly, there is a direct conflict of interest allowing the police to be in charge of forensic testing.
 President Barack Obama created a National Forensic Science Commission to come up with national standards for forensic science.
 After President Trump took office, he destroyed this body.
 It is unwise and unsafe to allow law enforcement agencies to come up with their own standards.
-Science needs to be left to scientists.
+Therefore, we should leave science to the scientists.

 Second, Texas is now using the Intoxilyzer 9000. (fig. 1) This breath alcohol estimator, also known as a breathalyzer, is manufactured by CMI in Kentucky.
 When purchased, it comes from the factory set to factory calibration.
-However, Texas DPS requires that each machine be re-calibrated “in house.”
+However, Texas DPS requires “in-house” re-calibration of each machine.
 If the manufacturer is producing an accurate breathalyzer, this is not necessary.
 If the manufacturer is producing an inaccurate breathalyzer, it is not acceptable that Texas uses these machines.
 This begs the question: What about the other problems in the machine that don’t relate to calibration?